USS Constitution vs HMS Guerriere: Aftermath

 For his bravery during the battle, Lieutenant John Cushing Aylwin was commended after gallantly facing the enemy and refusing medical attention until each of his men had been properly treated.
 However, Aylwin succumbed to injuries received during the Constitutions single-ship action against HMS Java on 29 December 1812.

 Once released by exchange of prisoners and returned to Halifax, Captain Dacres was tried by court martial, as was customary in the case of a Royal Navy ship lost from any cause.
 He put forward in his defence the material state of Guerriere.
 The frigate was originally French-built, captured by the Royal Navy in 1806, and therefore not as sturdy as British-built ships.
 Also, Guerriere was badly decayed and proceeding to Halifax to refit at the time, and the fall of the mizzen mast which hampered Guerriere early in the fight was claimed to be due as much to rot as battle damage.
 There was no suggestion that Dacres and his men had not done their utmost, or that Dacres had been reckless to engage Constitution.
 Dacres was therefore acquitted.

 Two months after the battle between Constitution and Guerriere, the frigate HMS Macedonian was captured by the USS United States.
-Although Macedonian suffered the same proportion of casualties as Guerriere had and was incapable of further resistance, it was soon repaired while at sea, and was sailed back to the United States, giving some credibility to Dacres's statements in his defence.
+Although Macedonian suffered the same proportion of casualties as Guerriere had and was incapable of further resistance, it was soon repaired while at sea, and was sailed back to the United States, giving some credibility to Dacres' statements in his defence.

 Before the run of American victories in single-ship encounters early in the War of 1812, it was believed in the Royal Navy that a British 38-gun frigate could successfully engage a 44-gun frigate of any other nation.
 Before the battle, Dacres had appeared to be confident that, whatever its material state, his ship could defeat any American frigate.
 On 10 August, Dacres had captured an American merchant brig, Betsey.
 The brig's master (William B. Orne) was a prisoner aboard Guerriere when Constitution was sighted and later wrote: